cdotyone/vue-tagsinput/README.md

 Prop | Default class | Area
 --- | --- | ---
 wrapper-class | tags-input-wrapper-default | Outer appearance of the input - a wrapper providing a border and padding around the selected tags.
-If you're using CSS frameworks, you could use the frameworks' native classes, e.g. `form-control` for Bootstrap or `input` for Bulma.
+If you're using CSS frameworks, you could use the frameworks' native classes, e.g. `form-control` for Bootstrap or `input` for Bulma. input-class | tags-input-default | Class applied to the input control.

 ## Using Typeahead (Autocomplete)